Fuey88/tstu0632_tut4_quiz8/README.md

 _Tom Studley - tstu0632_
 <br>
 ## Part 1: Pixel Sorting Effect
 Pixel sorting is a glitch art imaging effect that rearranges pixels in an image based on those pixels properties.
-It creates an abstract and dynamic aesthetic where parts of the image remain the same while others become distorted.
+This creates a dynamic distortion effect as indivudal pixels are being deconstructed and reconstructed.

 <br></br>
 ![image](assets/colour.png)